-Some children may have congenital (present at birth) heart murmurs, while some may develop it later due to different medical/non-medical conditions.
-Generally, children are more likely to have harmless (innocent) heart murmurs that resolve themselves, you may seek medical care to confirm that the sounds don’t indicate any underlying heart problems.
+Some children may have heart murmurs since birth (congenital), while some may develop it later due to different medical/non-medical conditions.
+Generally, children are more likely to have harmless heart murmurs that resolve themselves.
+Yet, it is essential to seek medical care to confirm that the sounds don’t indicate any underlying heart problems.

 Types Of Heart Murmurs

 Heart murmurs can be of the following types (1).